ivs-kuleuven/platosim3/docs/source/Building.md

 ## Switching between Branches

-As you can read @ref branching "here", we no longer only use the master branch.
+As you can read @ref Branching "here", we no longer only use the master branch.
 If you switch to another branch and want to run simulations with the current branch, you will have to re-build the software.